Viral Eurovision star Käärijä on 'Cha Cha Cha' crashing the Top 10, and finding fans in Rammstein

 He continued: “I don’t know how this happened.
 There have to be some fans out there in the UK.
 We played a Eurovision pre-party in London and there were a lot of fans who wanted to see me for autographs and photos, but I didn’t know that I had so many out there.
 I just want to say thank you to everyone who supported me.
 This is the best thing that’s ever happened to me.”

 Speaking of the moment when Finland topped the public vote at the competition in Liverpool and inspired some hope that they may win, the artist recalled: “It felt amazing.
 It was so crazy to see all the people chanting your name and the song – it was unbelievable.
-All artists have the same rules and Loreen won and that’s OK.
+All artists have the same rules, and Loreen won and that’s OK.
 I’m just happy that so many people gave me so many votes and supported me.”

 Was he expecting to come out victorious?